Under certain circumstances you are unable to save files. This occurs as follows:

 What to do

-If you are using Microsoft Office 2007, we strongly recommend that you specify the executable of each program included in this software.
+If you are using Microsoft Office 2010 and above, we strongly recommend that you specify the executable of each program included in this software.
 Add the programs to the LAN Crypt Configuration as 'Special Rename Applications'.
 Using the information specified here, SafeGuard LAN Crypt will now be able to encrypt files of this type correctly.

 - Select the programs which show this type of behavior when saving files, and in the context menu click 'Add program with specific behavior when saving files'.